tomaswolf/gerrit-gitblit-plugin/README.md

 # Building

-I use Eclipse for development (currently Kepler) with m2e and m2e-apt installed.
+I use Eclipse for development with m2e and m2e-apt installed.
 Make sure m2e-apt is enabled for the project.

 To build, run the maven target "package", for instance from the Eclipse IDE right-click the pom.xml file, select "Maven build..." from the context menu, enter "package" as target and click "Run".
 This produces a file "gitblit-plugin-_VERSION_.jar" in the target directory.